Open-Markets-Initiative/wireshark-lua/README.md

 Note: Our dissector model is still in beta and subject to rapid development.

+Production captures are required for protocol verification.
+If your organization has the rights to donate captures, and you wish to make the world a better place, please contact us.

 Please report any dissection errors as issues.
 Include a small note on the protocol and version, what you expect, a zipped minimal capture demonstrating the problem, and a link or pdf specification documenting the correct behavior.

 ## Disclaimer

 The Open Markets Initiative (Omi) is a group of technologists dedicated to enhancing the stability of electronic financial markets using modern development methods.

 Any similaraity between existing people, places and/or protocols is purely incidental.

 Enjoy.